occam-ra/occam/CONTRIBUTING.md

 ## OCCAM Contributor Guidelines (Git Workflow)

+Welcome to the OCCAM contributor guidlines.
+We welcome contributions, and there are a number of areas of active developement on the project.
+We are still roadmapping and getting organized, but that shouldn't prevent anyone from making contributions if they want to get involved.

+### Code of Conduct
+First review the [project Code of Conduct](CODE_OF_CONDUCT.md) for guidelines of contributor behavior.
+We are intent on providing a fun, productive, harassment-free environment for all contributors.

+### Recommended Git Workflow
-This document describes the git workflow that should be used when contributing to open source projects on GitHub.
+This document describes the git workflow that should be used when contributing to OCCAM.
+Because we want to follow established open-source practice, it is based largely on similar guides from other open source projects on GitHub.
 It assumes a very basic understanding of git (commits, branches, etc.) using the command line.

 *Note: This workflow is designed for open source (i.e., public)